Jairo Libreros

 Colombia:

-Jairo Libreros is an analyst who commented on the political implications of the popular consultation.
+Jairo Libreros is a security analyst who commented on the consequences of the simultaneous weakening of the police and army.

 5